OpenSmock/Iconography/README.md

 ![image](https://github.com/OpenSmock/Iconography/assets/49183340/836be8c3-6b11-4b49-90ac-d9a122cdbcab)

-Import, manage, get and store/cache icons into Pharo from standard icons libraries.
+Import, manage, get and store/cache icons into Pharo from standard icon libraries.

 This project provides support of icon libraries (Material Design icons, Ant Design icons, Awesome Font icons, etc.).
 These libraries provide multiple icons `themes` and `styles`, with a lot of icons (more than thousands) and with multiple sizes and colorization for each one.
 This project has the objective of easily offering management of icons and provides a simple way to use them.
-The other point is to provide a cache mechanism to get and cash only required Icons and not load every time every one of them.
+The other objective is to provide a cache mechanism to get and cash only required Icons and not load every one of them every time.

 Currently supported libraries :
 - Material Design Icons 4.0.0 - [https://github.com/google/material-design-icons](https://github.com/google/material-design-icons)